syncfusion/blazor-docs/src/common/visual-studio-integration/visual-studio-extensions/convert-project.md

 The following steps help you to convert the **Blazor application** to the **Syncfusion Blazor application** via the **Visual Studio 2019**:

+> Before use the Syncfusion Blazor Project Conversion, check whether the Syncfusion Blazor Template Studio Extension installed or not in Visual Studio Extension Manager by clicking on the Extensions -> Manage Extensions -> Installed.

 1. Open your existing Blazor application.

     To open the Syncfusion Project Conversion Wizard, either follow one of the options below: